MacBook Pro 2018: Apple’s Radical MacBook Redesign Seems To Be Finally Reaching Its Maturity

 While the dependence of Apple’s MacBook Pro series to dongles could be justified by Apple’s full support for USB-C technology, and the devices’ butterfly keyboards could be justified by the thinness of the laptops, there was very little the Cupertino-based giant could do to justify the underpowered nature of its Pro series laptops in 2016.

 When the 15-inch MacBook Pro with Touch Bar was unveiled in 2016, for example, the device was only equipped with a rather dated 2.6GHz quad-core Intel Core i7 Skylake processor.
-This processor was paired with a 256GB SSD, 16GB of RAM and Radeon Pro 450 with 2GB of GDDR5 memory, Intel Graphics 530.
+This processor was paired with a 256GB SSD, 16GB of RAM and Radeon Pro 450 with 2GB of GDDR5 memory, and Intel Graphics 530.
 The 13-inch MacBook Pro with Touch Bar, another flagship laptop, only shipped with a 2.9GHz dual-core Intel Core i5 Skylake processor, 256GB SSD, and a measly 8GB of RAM.
 Things got a little better in 2017, when Apple rolled out improvements to the MacBook Pro’s internals, but the machine’s shortcomings were still prevalent.

 This year, however, Apple’s MacBook Pro series is set to see a substantial improvement over its predecessors.
 According to a MacRumors report, the top-tier 2018 MacBook Pro’s 15-inch variant has been found on Geekbench to feature a notable 44.3 percent increase over the multi-core performance of last year’s top unit, thanks to its 2.9GHz six-core Intel Core i9 processor, with Turbo Boost up to 4.8GHz.